Skip to content

 INFO

-For some Android 14 Kernel, to make Wi-Fi/Bluetooth work.
-It may be necessary to remove all the GKI protected exports:
+For some Android 14 kernels, to make Wi-Fi/Bluetooth work, it might be necessary to remove all GKI protected exports:

 sh